 Ultimately, my goal as a therapist is to create a safe environment for you to explore the many facets of your life experience in order to create your more grounded and authentic way of living.

 Have you always been a little bit afraid to try counseling?
 Have you seen depictions of therapy in the media, or heard stories from your friends about their experiences?
-At Restored Hope, we’d love to dispel those myths about therapy and give you the opportunity to experience the gifts and benefits that counseling can offer you.
-Give our Ann Arbor and Novi offices a call at 734.656.8191 or fill out the form here to hear more about how therapy can help you.
+At Restored Hope, I’d love to dispel those myths about therapy and give you the opportunity to experience the gifts and benefits that counseling can offer you.
+Give my Ann Arbor office a call at 734.656.8191 or fill out the form here to hear more about how therapy can help you.